Here is an unusual bit of email that I received from a reader regarding a veggie.

 I am a busy mom with three young sons.
 I have tried to teach them correct table manners.
 During our weekly Try-A-New-Food night meal, I served asparagus to them for the first time.
 I had instructed them that they could eat the asparagus spears with their fingers, but my husband told me that he felt this wasn’t correct.
 Do you know?

 Dear Trying My Best,

-You ask if I know the answer and The Lady humbly says….why, yes, I do.
+You ask if I know the answer and I humbly say….why, yes, I do.